You are currently viewing What You Need to Know Before Painting the Exterior of Your House

 Our neighbors are constantly telling us just how amazing our home looks now.

-And for more ideas to add a little pizazz to your home check out 20+ ideas for a small front porch.
+For more ideas to add a little pizazz to your home check out 20+ ideas for a small front porch.

 From the moment we decided to purchase our home, I wanted to change the exterior.

-I HATED the orange colored brick.
+I HATED the orange toned brick.

 If I were to have my way I would have lime washed it or applied a German smear to the brick.